Diane Nash: Education

 Nash attended Catholic schools, and at one point considered becoming a nun.
 She also was the runner-up in a regional beauty pageant leading to the competition for Miss Illinois.

-After graduating from Hyde Park High School in Chicago, Nash went to Washington, D.C., to attend Howard University, a historically black college (HBCU).
+After graduating from Hyde Park Academy High School in Chicago, Nash went to Washington, D.C., to attend Howard University, a historically black college (HBCU).
 After a year, she transferred to Fisk University in Nashville, Tennessee, where she majored in English.
 Nash acknowledged that she looked forward to personal growth during her time in college and wanted to explore the challenging issues of the time.

 In Nashville, she was first exposed to the full force of Jim Crow laws and customs and their effect on the lives of Blacks.
 Nash recounted her experience at the Tennessee State Fair when she had to use the "Colored Women" restroom, signifying the first time she had ever seen and been impacted by segregation signage.
 Outraged by the realities of segregation, Nash began to show signs of leadership and soon became a full-time activist.

 Nash's family members were shocked when she joined the Civil Rights Movement.
 Her grandmother was quoted as saying, "Diane, you've gotten in with the wrong bunch"; she did not know that Diane was the chairwoman of organizing the nonviolent protests at her university.
 Her family was not familiar with the idea of working for civil rights, and it took her family time to fully recognize her position as a key player in the Civil Rights Movement.
 Her mother soon become a supporter by fundraising for the Freedom Riders.
 Nash said in a PBS Tavis Smiley interview, "My mother ended up going to fundraisers [in Chicago that sent money to] students in the South and, [she even went] to an elevated train bus station one day at 6:00 a.m. to hand out leaflets protesting the war."
 Her mother was influenced by Nash's sense of empowerment.